tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 ### Deploy app to GCloud

 Run `gcloud app deploy` to deploy the local code and configurations to App Engine.
-In the deploy logs you should be able to see tfjs-node is installed:
+In the deploy logs you should be able to see that tfjs-node is installed:

 ```
 $ gcloud app deploy